 But Airbus today states that it had to create Vector because the company “did not have the necessary industry and market knowledge outside of the aviation industry” and that “the use of the expert third parties was required”, which was why outsourcing the job was considered to be economically viable - hence the contract with Vector.

 But Vector's activity is far from limited to Austria.
-To understand the full scope of its reach, one must go as far as the eastern city of Bacau in Romania.
-There lives a Romanian citizen named Constantin Ster.
-An accountant in a local high school, who owns an apartment worth 30,000 Euro, and had to take out a credit to afford a Dacia Duster, Renault’s low-cost SUV.
+To understand the full scope of its reach, one must go as far as the city of Bacau in east Romania.
+There lives a Romanian citizen named Constantin Ster: an accountant in a local high school, who owns an apartment worth 30,000 Euro, and had to take out a credit to afford a Dacia Duster, Renault’s low-cost SUV.
 Clearly, Ster is not rich, yet he is supposed to have received five million Euro from Vector.

 When he was questioned by a prosecutor, Ster said that between 1997 and 2009, he lived in Dubai, in the United Arab Emirates, where he worked in a school.
 The Romanian met a nephew of a local Sheikh and became close to the reigning family.
 In 2004 he also became acquainted in Dubai with a man who was interested in his high-ranking acquaintances: Manfred Wolff, one of the two Germans who had been taken from EADS International in Paris to manage Vector.

 According to Ster, Wolff was looking to sell Airbus civil aircraft in the United Arab Emirates.